 Any protocol such as L2TP, UDP, OpenVPN, Wireguard you name it, if you send 6in4 inside them, you’ll not see the same performance problems.

-The main theories of why this is the case are :
+The main theories of why this happens are :

-The alternative theory which Virgin Media itself seems to think might be the case is it’s their CPE causing the performance problem for customers.
-It has been reported the Hub4 does not have the same performance problems, hinting that it’s possibly tied to CPU.
+The theory which Virgin Media itself seems to think might be the case is it’s their CPE causing the performance problem for customers.
+It has been reported the Hub4, Hub5 and Hitron Chita Router for Virgin Media Business does not have the same performance problems, hinting that it is related to the hardware of the older SuperHub, SuperHub 2/2ac and Hub3 models.

-The many theories as to what the specific issue is can be talked about at length.
 Ultimately, it doesn’t really matter as it is worth highlighting that 6in4 is also a transitional technology and shouldn’t be used forever either, so holding out on 6in4 is basically just like not deploying IPv6 anyway.
 The real “fix” here is to demonstrate to Virgin Media that IPv6 is needed now.
-Thus resolving the lack of native IPv6 problem and negating the need to use any form of transitional IPv6 technology and indirectly resolving the 6in4 issue by making it redundant.
+Thus resolving the lack of native IPv6 problem and negating the need to use any form of transitional IPv6 technology and indirectly resolving the 6in4 issue by making it a redundant issue.

 Now you’ve been briefed about the lack of native IPv6 on Virgin Media along with the specific 6in4/tunnel issues you are likely to encounter.
 What are the potential alternative IPv6 options available?
 The easiest option would be to simply wait for Virgin Media to just deploy IPv6 themselves, however given it has been over 10 years since the question was first asked and we’re still waiting, that’s not really going to be a quick solution.
 Below are some alternatives you might want to consider if you cannot wait for Virgin Media itself to deploy IPv6.